wrale/wrale-fleet/TYPES.md

 - Events are transformed into structured notifications
 - Errors are wrapped with context

+#### Fleet → Sync
+- Device states are versioned
+- Changes are tracked with metadata
+- Conflicts are detected and resolved
+- Configuration is distributed

-#### Fleet → User
+#### Sync → User
-- Device models are mapped to view models
+- Versioned states are transformed to view models
-- State is transformed for UI consumption
-- Metrics are formatted for visualization
+- Changes are propagated via WebSocket
-- Events are enriched with user context
+- Events are enriched with sync status
+- Configuration is validated

 ### 4. Type Safety